-American Copy Editors Society is developing a mentor program for members.
+The American Copy Editors Society has a mentor program for members.
 You can be just starting out, thinking about making a change or interested in climbing the corporate ladder and not quite sure how to take that first step.
 What matters is that you could benefit from another’s experience.

 To apply for the program, send your name, contact information and a 500-word or less essay on what you hope to gain from a mentorship to Christine Steele, ACES membership vice president, at email@example.com.
 She’ll match you with a mentor who can best help you.